Channels

 - Resources: OpenAPI spec, GraphQL schema, reference index

 Works with Cursor, Claude Desktop, VS Code, Windsurf, and other MCP clients.
 The endpoint is fixed at /mcp.
+IMPORTANT: MCP requires HTTP/1.1 for Server-Sent Events (SSE) transport.
+HTTP/2-only sockets will not work.
+Ensure the bound socket has HTTP/1.1 enabled:

 Section titled “channels.mcp.default-limit”Query Parameter Defaults